webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ## Background and motivation

 This architecture supports two browser protocols.
 V1 provides two-party P2P compatibility with HTTP join/leave, initiator election, queued messages, reconnect grace, and opaque string room/client IDs.
-V2 adds numeric `u64` IDs, token-bound browser registration, P2P↔SFU mode transitions, and multi-party SFU media.
-The Rust `sfu` crate is a signaling-agnostic `sansio::Protocol` media engine whose `RoomId` and `ClientId` are `u64` and whose `SFUEvent` API accepts joins, SDP, ICE candidates, and leaves.
+V2 adds service-minted UUID room ids with numeric `u64` client ids, token-bound browser registration, P2P↔SFU mode transitions, and multi-party SFU media.
+The Rust `sfu` crate is a signaling-agnostic `sansio::Protocol` media engine whose `RoomId` is a `Uuid` and whose `ClientId` is a `u64`, and whose `SFUEvent` API accepts joins, SDP, ICE candidates, and leaves.

 The current implementation preserves the V1 contract for existing AppRTC-compatible clients while adding a V2 protocol that starts as two-party P2P, upgrades to multi-party SFU media, and downgrades back to direct P2P once the room has shrunk to two members again.
 One signaling authority owns room state and routes browser SDP/ICE either to the P2P peer or to the assigned SFU worker.